hectorslqm/configureWSL/readme.md

 # Guide to Set Up WSL Independently
 The file configureWSL-PT1.sh sets up the terminal with basic things:

--upgrade
+- upgrade
--update
+- update
--install oh-my-zsh (an enhanced terminal)
+- install oh-my-zsh (an enhanced terminal)
--install the custom theme
+- install the custom theme
--create shortcuts that I commonly use
+- create shortcuts that I commonly use

 The file configureWSL-PT2.sh installs programs needed for programming in JS, Python, and GitHub, which are probably already installed by now.
 It also sets your GitHub name and email:

--git
+- git
--python
+- python
--node
+- node
--ODBC (msodbcsql18)
+- ODBC (msodbcsql18)

 ## Option 1: Copy the bash scripts from my cloud